 Apr 08 12:25:34 linux64-client systemd[1]: Started Velociraptor server.

-The process is identical to the one for in-place upgrades described above, except that you would create the installer package using the earlier version of the Velociraptor binary.
+The process to revert to an earlier version is identical to the one for in-place upgrades described above, except that you would create the installer package using the earlier version of the Velociraptor binary.

-If you wanted to completely change the way the server is configured, for example if you need to switch from self- signed to Let’s Encrypt certificates, you can stand up a completely new server (with a different DNS name, certificates, keys etc.) and then migrate existing clients to it.
-Of course there are many other reasons why you might want to start with a new server and migrate existing clients to it.
+You might want to completely change the way the server is configured, for example if you need to switch from self-signed to Let’s Encrypt certificates, and in that case it can be easiest to stand up a completely new server (with a different DNS name, certificates, keys etc.) and then migrate existing clients to it.

 Set up the new server.
 Ideally using the same server version as the old server.
 Preferably also deploy a few clients just to test that they can connect and be managed before you start migrating existing clients to it.

 (Optional) On the new server you may want the same labels, hunts, global notebooks, etc. as on the old server.
-You can restore the latest daily backup from the old server to preserve various server configuration items, as described in Restoring from daily backups .
+You can restore the latest daily backup from the old server to preserve various server configuration items, as described in Restoring from daily backups.

 Export the appropriate client config from the new server.
-Copy it to the old
+Copy it

-server.
+to the old server.
 Use the Server.Utils.CreateMSI or

-Server.Utils.CreateLinuxPackages artifacts to create installer packages for
+Server.Utils.CreateLinuxPackages artifacts to create installer

-your target platforms.
-Use the client config from the new server in the
+packages for your target platforms.
+Use the client config from the

-artifact parameter CustomConfig so that installer packages will contain the
+new server in the artifact parameter CustomConfig so that

-config pointing the clients to the new server.
+installer packages will contain the config pointing the clients to

-Use the old server to push the new installer packages to existing clients
+Use the old server to push the new installer packages to existing

-using the Admin.Client.Upgrade.<platform> artifact in a hunt.
-Alternatively
+clients using the Admin.Client.Upgrade.<platform> artifact in a

-you could use an external package management solution to deploy the new
+hunt.
+Alternatively you could use an external package management

 The “upgrade” will replace the old client config with the new one.
 These clients will then connect to the new server.
 If you’ve use the same writeback file location in both the old and new configs then the clients will re-enroll using their existing client ID (which is stored in the writeback file).